globus/globus-compute/docs/endpoints/config_reference.rst

   This field is free-form (accepting space characters, for example).

   .. code-block:: yaml
-     :caption: ``config.yaml`` -- naming a public MEP
+     :caption: ``config.yaml`` -- naming a public endpoint

      display_name: Debug queue, 10m max job time (RCC, Midway, UChicago)
-     multi_user: true
      public: true

 - ``allowed_functions``

-  This field specifies an allow-list of functions that may be run by child UEPs.
-As this list is available at MEP registration time, not only do the UEPs verify that each task requests a valid function, but the web-service enforces the allowed functions list at task submission as well.
-For more information, see :ref:`MEP § Function Allow Listing <function-allowlist>`.
+  This field specifies an allow-list of functions that may be run by a user endpoint process.
+As this list is available at endpoint registration time, not only do the user endpoint processes verify that each task requests a valid function, but the web-service enforces the allowed functions list at task submission as well.
+For more information, see :ref:`Function Allow Listing <function-allowlist>`.

   .. code-block:: yaml
-     :caption: ``config.yaml`` -- allowing UEPs to only run certain functions
+     :caption: ``config.yaml`` -- only allow certain functions

-     multi_user: true
      allowed_functions:
        - 00911703-e76b-4d0b-7b98-6f2e25ab9943
        - e552e7f2-c007-4671-6ca4-3a4fd84f3805

 - ``authentication_policy``

-  Use a Globus `Authentication Policy`_ to restrict who can use the MEP at the web service.
-(Note that authentication policies require a subscription.)
-See :ref:`MEP § Authentication Policies <auth-policies>` for more information.
+  Use a Globus `Authentication Policy`_ to restrict who can use a multi-user endpoint at the web service.
+See :ref:`Authentication Policies <auth-policies>` for more information.

   .. code-block:: yaml
-     :caption: ``config.yaml`` -- allowing only valid identities to use the MEP
+     :caption: ``config.yaml`` -- allowing only valid identities

-     multi_user: true
      authentication_policy: 498c7327-9c6a-4847-c954-1eafa923da8e
      subscription_id: 600ba9ac-ef16-4387-30ad-60c6cc3a6853